Schema Validation¶

 All of the versioned validators that

-adhere to the interface, and
+are included with jsonschema adhere to the interface, and

 implementors of validator classes that extend or complement the